Select one to step inside

 In the years before Movement Medicine came into being, Ya’Acov dreamed of the Phoenix Festival—a great celebration of rebirth.
 In the dream, people whose people carried ancestral trauma or their own, from all walks of life gathered, to work, to listen, to hear each other's stories, and to heal.
 The festival became a celebration of life.
 And from their movement, light and colour and joy emerged.
 From that dream, and the work that we had been doing already for nearly 20 years, the invocation at the centre of our work was born:

-Finally, the Phoenix represents the Great Mystery and just as the Tao says:
+Finally, the Phoenix represents the Great Mystery itself.
+And just as the Tao says:

 From the One came the Two.